acuminous/jinkies/README.md

 rebuild and subsequently work.
 We're gradually phasing out the build-test-data plugin because of this and other problems.

+## And Finally...

-Finally we hope you enjoy using Jinkies.
-Thanks for listening...
+We hope you enjoy using Jinkies.
+Please do provide <a href="https://github.com/acuminous/jinkies/issues">feedback<a/> (especially the negative kind).

 The Jinkies development team.